Rohit-Ray-Git/IntelliVest-AI-Your-Investment-Thesis-Partner/README.md

 <div align="center">

-**🚀 IntelliVest AI - Transforming Investment Analysis with Advanced AI and Parallel Processing**
+**🚀 IntelliVest AI - Transforming Investment Analysis with Advanced AI, RAG-Powered Q&A, and Parallel Processing**

 *Built with ❤️ for the investment community*